Firmware-Over-The-Air (FOTA)

 Connected cars and future software-defined vehicles are equipped with advanced onboard computer systems that control various functions and may require regular updates to enhance performance, add new features, or address security vulnerabilities.
 Car manufacturers can apply bug fixes, security batch updates, and functionality to end-user vehicles without requiring physical visits to service centres.

-FOTA updates enable manufacturers to remotely diagnose and troubleshoot issues in vehicles.
-They can gather diagnostic data, analyse it, and provide tailored solutions or fixes to customers without the need for physical interaction.
-Furthermore, with FOTA, new capabilities can be added as a method of future-proofing the vehicle by adapting to changing regulations, industry standards, or emerging technologies.
+Furthermore, new capabilities can be added as a method of future-proofing the vehicle by adapting to changing regulations, industry standards, or emerging technologies.

 For end customers, remote updates and fixes result in convenience, saved time, and added safety.
 For manufacturers, it significantly lowers the time to market and decreases the cost of managing high volumes of software.